Gaia: One Woman's Journey

-Production and reception
+Production and release

 Gaia was Newton-John's first album since she was diagnosed with breast cancer in 1992.
 Many of the songs were written about her experience, such as "Why Me" and "Not Gonna Give into It", as well as her interest in conservation.
 Gaia was recorded in Australia during 1993 and 1994 and released by several independent labels internationally, except in Australia where Newton-John was still signed to Festival Records.
 Gaia eventually saw its US release in 2002 by Hip-O Records and in 2022 by Primary Wave Music.
-The album was praised by critics and fans.
-AllMusic called it "the most honest and inviting album of her career."
-The lead single "No Matter What You Do" reached the Top 40 in Australia.
+The lead single "No Matter What You Do" reached the Top 40 in Australia and the Top 10 in Iceland.
 The CD-Single track listing for "No Matter What You Do" included: "Original Version", "Smash Radio Edit" and "Smash Extended Version".
 "Don't Cut Me Down" was the second single released in Australia.

-The songs "Don't Cut Me Down" and "Not Gonna Give In to It" were released as a part of Olivia's Live Concert set list on the "One Woman's Live Journey" cd in 2000 on Hip-O Records.
-"Not Gonna Give In to It" was later apart of the set list for the live concert DVD release of "Olivia Newton-John Live in Sydney" in 2008.
+The songs "Don't Cut Me Down" and "Not Gonna Give In to It" were released as a part of the set list for the One Woman's Live Journey album in 2000 on Hip-O Records.
+"Not Gonna Give In to It" was later a part of the set list for the live concert DVD release of Live at the Sydney Opera House in 2008.

-The song "Don't Cut Me Down" was later used in the film "It's My Party" in 1996.
+The song "Don't Cut Me Down" was later used in the film It's My Party in 1996.
 The song "Trust Yourself" was later used in two films featuring Newton-John, Sordid Lives in 2000 and The Wilde Girls in 2001.
 The song was later covered by Delta Goodrem in the mini-series Olivia Newton-John: Hopelessly Devoted to You and the accompanying soundtrack album, I Honestly Love You.

+Reception

+AllMusic called it "a bright stepping stone for the singer's long and winding career," further commenting "what skeptical listeners will interpret as new age drivel is also the most honest and inviting album of her career.
+She has musically had better albums, better songs to be sure, but Gaia brings us closer to the singer herself than anything from the past."

+Alan Jones in Music Week stated that whilst "lyrically challenging, it is also a very tuneful and varied album, beautifully sung...the optimistic 'up' feel of tracks like "No Matter What You Do" (perhaps the album's most commercial song) and the tropical romp "Not Gonna Give Into It" are extremely enjoyable and, though this may not be the most commercially successful album ONJ ever releases, it is a good one."

+In their review, The Canberra Times praised the album as "quite a treat...Gaia is a very pleasant surprise.
+It's an uplifting album, particularly tracks such as "No Matter What You Do" and "Why Me?" both written to purge demons."